peterzhen/RubySequel/README.md

 ## Demo

 A demo database has been included in the RubySequel's root to showcase the general functionality.
 RubeSequel's methods and associations can be seen by loading `demo.rb` in pry.
-This can be done by entering `load './demo.rb'` into the pry console.
+First, do a bundle install in the directory.
+Then the demo can be loaded by entering `load './demo.rb'` into the pry console.

 To test the methods or associations, simply use one of the listed methods or associations.